Decorated Taekwondo Athlete Steven Lopez Temporarily Barred Amid Assault Claims

 Women who had leveled allegations against Lopez were gratified by the news.
 "I'm glad for this," said Gabby Joslin, who trained with Steven and Jean Lopez and alleges she was assaulted by both men.
 "Steven needs to be away from potential victims."
 Joslin says in the lawsuit that she was first assaulted by Steven Lopez while being coached by him at a tournament in Germany.

-Mandy Meloon,who originally made a formal complaint against the Lopezes to the USA Taekwondo in 2006 and is also a plaintiff in the lawsuit, said she was pleased with the suspension, but wishes it had come earlier.
+Mandy Meloon, who originally made a formal complaint against the Lopezes to the USA Taekwondo in 2006 and is also a plaintiff in the lawsuit, said she was pleased with the suspension but wishes it had come earlier.
 "Both of the brothers need to be charged with crimes," Meloon adds.

 Ronda Sweet, who served on the board of USA Taekwondo from 2006-2010 and has long argued that the organization needs to take a tougher line on sexual assault, was ebullient about the decision.
 "This is a historic day," she says.
 "But it's just a start."
 She says other coaches need to be investigated as well.

-Note: Editor's note: This story includes a description of a sexual act.